 When purchasing clothes, most consumers consult the care labels within the garment, however, care labels tend to be outdated and instruct you that a garment is "Dry Clean Only", when it isn't.
-With the current technology of washers, the majority of garments can be machine washed and hang dried.
+With the current technology of washers, the majority of garments can be machine washed and hang or flat dried.

 Energy Star estimates that almost 90% of energy used when washing clothes goes to heating water.
 Only wash as needed.
 Use front load washers and wash on cold.
 Using cold water saves 80-90% of energy expended and helps clothes last longer.